 You can take exams at computer testing centers across the nation by contacting PSI/LaserGrade.
 They can be reached at 800 211.2754 (360 896.9111 outside the United States).

-You must wait 90 days to retake that exam.
+There is no longer a waiting period to retake a failed exam.
 You have one year from the time you pass your first exam to pass all of the required exams for certification.

 Certification exams are tailored to the topics that they cover.
 Topics covered generally apply to site-related mobilization, well construction, well components, well development, rehabilitating wells, decommissioning wells, pumping systems, and job-site safety practices.